yous3fghazyv11/cpp-tutorials/README.md

 > **What if I'm stuck and i really need help?**
 > Use the issues section to raise an issue, i will help you ^_^

-If you run into any issues, please don’t hesitate to open an issue or a pull request.
+If you run into any issues, please don’t hesitate to open an issue.
 That’s it — enjoy! :)

 ## Prerequisites